CME Courses for Physicians

 Michael White, MD, MMM, CWS

-Upcoming Classroom Courses
+Upcoming Live Courses

 IMPORTANT NOTES: After attending this course you will not be certified in wound care - you will have completed the educational component as is required by many certifying organizations.
 If you are planning to sit for a wound certification exam please check with your certifying organization of choice prior to taking this or any course, to be sure that you meet their requirements to sit for a certification exam.
 Each certifying organization has their own criteria, and sometimes those criteria change without notice.

-This course is also a great refresher for those seeking wound care continuing education (CMEs/CEUs).
+(Note: This course is also a great refresher for those seeking wound care continuing education (CMEs/CEUs).

 * Click on the course title above to view full course details*